andizimmerer/andizimmerer.github.io/content/posts/cpp-header-only-self-registering-types/index.md

 const bool Rectangle::registered_ = Shape::register_type("Rect", &deserialize_rectangle);
 ```

-When your program is started, one of the first steps is to initialize the static objects.
+When the program is started, one of the first steps is to initialize static objects.
+Even if `registered_` appears to be unused, we can be sure that it won't be optimized away, because this is [forbidden by the C++ standard][static-elimination].

-Thus, `registered_` will also be initialized by calling the `register_type()` function and our map in the `Shape` class is being populated, right?
+Thus, `registered_` will be initialized by calling the `register_type()` function and our map in the `Shape` class is being populated, right?

 Sadly, not necessarily.
 The chances that you end up with an uninitialized map are quite high.
-The problem is that we ran into the [_"static initialization order fiasco"_][static-fiasco], because the order in which static values are initialized is undefined.
+The problem is that we run into the [_"static initialization order fiasco"_][static-fiasco] because the order in which static values are initialized is undefined when they are in different [translation units][translation-unit].

-One of the [original posts][bfilipek] mentioned that this wouldn't happen because of "Zero initialization", but this sadly won't help us if the two classes are in different translations unit, which they probably are.
+One of the [original posts][bfilipek] mentioned that this wouldn't happen because of ["Zero initialization"][zero-initialization], but this sadly won't help us if the two classes are in different translations units, which they probably are.

 # Circumventing the Static Initialization Order Fiasco

 But luckily, there is [a solution to this problem][fiasco-solution]:
-If the classes are in different translation units, we can _force_ the initialization of the `type_registry_` but putting it inside a function call and call this function instead.
+If the classes are in different translation units, we can _force_ the initialization of the `type_registry_` by putting it inside a function call and call this function instead.
 How?
 By making use of `static` variables inside functions in our `Shape` class.
 This is also called the _Construct On First Use Idiom_.

 ```cpp
 class Shape {